 Eminem: Before the Fame

-My name is Jason Mallory and I knew Marshall before he was famous.
-This is the crazy story of how I met Eminem and helped him get his record deal.
+Hi my name is...
+Jason Mallory and I knew Marshall before he was famous.
+This is the crazy story of how I met Eminem and saw him get his record deal.

 All the hip hop heads in the early 90's went there.
-DJ Houseshoes use to spin, the cats from Slum Village were there, Proof... everybody.
+DJ Houseshoes use to spin, the cats from Slum Village were there, Proof, Last Ones Out... everybody.

-When I was working as a waiter in a restaurant this kid named Marc Kempf came up to me one day and asked me if I liked hip hop.
+When I was working as a waiter in a restaurant I met this kid named Marc Kempf and he asked me if I liked hip hop.
 I said yeah and he said that he had started a hip hop magazine and that he would bring in a copy for me to check out.

-The next time I saw Marc he had his “hip hop magazine” which was nothing more than a large piece of paper folded in half with the logo of the magazines name on the cover which was Underground Sounds and a couple of pictures.
+The next time I saw Marc he had his four page magazine which had the logo of the magazines name on the cover which was Underground Sounds and a couple of pictures.

 The inner two pages of the magazine had some record reviews that he had done, some pictures and maybe an interview with an artist.

 The back of the magazine was a full page ad for a local hip hop group.
-I have to say that when Marc said he started a hip hop magazine I was thinking it was going to be like the Source so I wasn’t very impressed.
+I have to say that when Marc said he started a hip hop magazine I was thinking it was going to be like the Source.

 I had always wanted to live in Los Angeles, I hate the snow so I packed up my car and drove across the country.
 Marc and I kept in contact all the time and he would hit me with the latest albums.
 Most of the time before they were released (a little perk that comes with running your own hip hop magazine).